-- 1) Is no more than 5 years old, based on engine model year ("5-Year Engine") for each operational year; - 2) Has been designed or retrofitted to comply with Federal and State on-road heavy-duty engine emissions standards (e.g., EPA 2010 engine emission standards or successor rules or regulations for on-road heavy duty diesel engines) for a 5-Year Engine ("Emission equivalent Engine"); or - 3) Uses alternative engine technology or fuels demonstrated to produce emissions no greater than a 5-Year Engine ("Alternative Equivalent Engine").
+- 1) Is no more than 5 years old, based on engine model year ("5-Year Engine") for each operational year; - 2) Has been designed or retrofitted to comply with Federal and State on-road heavy-duty engine emissions standards (e.g., EPA 2010 engine emission standards or successor rules or regulations for on-road heavy duty diesel engines) for a 5-Year Engine ("Emission equivalent Engine"); or - 3) Uses alternative engine technology or fuels demonstrated to produce emissions no greater than a 5-Year Engine ("Alternative Equivalent Engine") including zero emission vehicles powered by electric batteries or hydrogen fuel cells.

 The remaining 10 percent of the trucks shall comply with all applicable federal and state heavy-duty on-road truck regulations.
 In addition, all trucks loading cement or cementitious materials at the Mitsubishi Cement Corporation facility shall be registered and be in compliance with the CARB Truck and Bus Regulation.
 In order to confirm that Mitsubishi Cement Corporation's 90 percent requirement for a Modernized Truck Fleet shall be determined on a calendar year basis.
-Mitsubishi Cement Corporation shall submit documentation of compliance, showing the following information, to the San Diego Unified Port District's Planning and Green Port Department on an annual basis by January 31 following each year of operation:
+Mitsubishi Cement Corporation shall submit documentation of compliance, showing the following information, to the San Diego Unified Port

+District's Planning and Green Port Department on an annual basis by January 31 following each year of operation:

-- 1) Truck vehicle identification number (VIN), - 2) Engine model year, - 3) Annual truck trips, and - 4) If nondiesel technology, manufacturer engine standards.
+- 1) Truck vehicle identification number (VIN), - 2) Engine model year, - 3) Annual truck trips, and - 4) If non-diesel technology, manufacturer engine standards.